acha-r/alx-pre_course/README.md

-This is a foler to hold code for my ALX task
+This is a folder to hold code for my ALX task
+Updated version